The best running gaiters will help keep sand, rocks, and other debris out of your running shoes. Photo: iRunFar/Eszter Horanyi

 There are a few key differences between hiking gaiters and running gaiters.
 First, hiking gaiters are generally taller and designed to cover the top of hiking boots, whereas running gaiters stop at the top of the shoe or a couple of inches above the ankle.
 Some are very minimalist, like the Topo Performance Gaiter.

-Hiking gaiters employ stiff, sturdy, highly durable materials and are usually waterproof.
+Hiking gaiters employ stiff, sturdy, highly durable, and often waterproof materials.
 They can keep boots dry through rainy weather or creek crossings — possibly over multiday hiking or backpacking trips where there may not be an opportunity to dry out boots.
-Companies also design hiking gaiters to withstand abrasive brush and brambles and to protect against poison ivy, poison oak, snake bites, and ticks.
+Companies also design hiking gaiters to withstand abrasive brush and brambles, as well as to protect against poison ivy, poison oak, snake bites, and ticks.

 The Salomon Trail Gaiters Low.
 In this guide, we named these the best minimalist gaiters.
 Photo: iRunFar/Eszter Horanyi